JUSTNOVICE/C-code-on-Raspberry-Pi/README.md

 2.Achieved the program which can connect to not only infrared sensor but also temperature and humidity sensor 3.Implemented the transmission of the sensor data to the server 4.Visualized the sensor data on the OneNet website with C language

+dht11.c can measure temperature and humidity, then upload the measured data.

+InfraredPost.c can make infrared sensor sense the presence of human, then upload the measured signal and judge whether there is a human in front of the sensor.